lumue/getdown/doc/youtube-dl doc/youtube-dl.md

 I’m getting an error when trying to use output template:
  error: using output template conflicts with using title, video ID or auto number

-Make sure you are not using -o with any of these options -t, --title, --id, -A or --auto-number set in command line or in a configuration file.
+Make sure you are not using -o with any of these options -t, --title, --handle, -A or --auto-number set in command line or in a configuration file.
 Remove the latter if any.

 Do I always have to pass -citw?
  By default, youtube-dl intends to have the best options (incidentally, if you have a convincing case that these should be different, please file an issue where you explain that (https://yt-